mozilla/addon-sdk/packages/api-utils/docs/file.md

 @param [mode] {string}
   An optional string, each character of which describes a characteristic of the returned stream.
 If the string contains `"b"`, the contents will be returned in binary mode.
-If `"b"` is not present, the file contents will be returned in text mode.
+If `"b"` is not present or `mode` is not given, the file contents will be returned in text mode.
 @returns {string}
   A string containing the file's entire contents.
 </api>